Quick Answer

 - Prompt refund is made to purchasers if the represented amount of securities is not sold at the specified price within the specified time, AND

-- The total amount due to the issuer is received by the issuer by a specified date
+- The total amount due is received by the seller by a specified date (the seller is usually the issuer, but the rule's own text says "seller," not "issuer")

 In effect, the rule enforces the contingency promise.
 An underwriter cannot represent an offering as AON and then quietly keep going, or keep the investor money, if the contingency fails.